aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 The resource that is requested via insecure connection can be modified and replaced by malicious user listening to the traffic in the for example free public WiFi.
 This is called a man in the middle attack, and you can see it in the picture.

-In this picture attacker is spoofing the secure sertificate and imagine that with HTTP connection they don't even have to do it.
+In this picture attacker is spoofing the secure sertificate and imagine that with insecure connection they don't even have to spoof any certificates.

 - https://support.mozilla.org/en-US/kb/mixed-content-blocking-firefox

-NEXT: If we have already a valid SSL certificate, what else we need to check to ensure that our application truly using secure connection?
+NEXT: If we have already a valid TSL certificate, what else we need to check to ensure that our application truly using secure connection?
 -->